Q: What is a mortgage servicer and how do I know who services my loan?

 A: No. There’s no criminal immunity whatsoever.
 State attorneys general are using their civil law enforcement authority to fight for homeowners.
 They are not immunizing any individuals or institutions from prosecution.
 Criminal prosecutions are an entirely separate matter from a civil legal matter.
-This is a civil, not a criminal, settlement, and this settlement does not prevent state or federal prosecutions.
+This is a civil, not a criminal, settlement, and this settlement did not prevent state or federal criminal prosecutions.

 Q: How will this settlement protect consumers in the future?

 A: The banks have agreed to major reforms in how they service mortgage loans.
-These new servicing standards require lenders and servicers to adhere to a long list of rights for those facing foreclosure.
+These new servicing standards required lenders and servicers to adhere to a long list of rights for those facing foreclosure.
 For example, borrowers will have the right to see all of their loan documents to make sure any potential foreclosure is legal; they will be given every opportunity to first modify their loan before facing foreclosure; lenders and servicers will be required to have an appropriate number of well-trained staff members to promptly respond to the needs of distressed borrowers; and finally, borrowers will have the right to deal with a reliable, single point of contact so they have access to a person from whom to obtain information throughout the process.
 This is very important because, throughout the foreclosure crisis, borrowers have lodged widespread complaints about their frustrations in trying to work with their lenders.
-They’ve complained about unresponsive employees, lost documents, and conflicting information.
+They have complained about unresponsive employees, lost documents, and conflicting information.

 Q: Why doesn’t this settlement deal with the banks’ conduct in securitizing loans?